pbosler/lpm-v2/README.md

 * The @ref NumberKinds module defines constants used by the rest of the code, including variable kind definitions and physical constants.
 * The @ref OutputWriter class defines methods for formatting output either for the console or ASCII files.
-* The @ref Logger class provides objects and methods for outputting to the console various types of messages from the rest of the LPM code in a parallel computing environment.
+* The @ref Logger class provides objects and methods for outputting to the console various types of messages in a parallel computing environment.
-* The @ref SphereGeom and @ref PlaneGeom modules define geometric formulas for distance and areas.
+* The @ref SphereGeom and @ref PlaneGeom modules define geometric formulas (e.g., distance and area).
 * The @ref MPISetup module provides a type and methods for distribution other objects across MPI ranks.
 * The @ref STDIntVector module provides a data type that mimics the C++ `std::vector<int>` class to dynamically allocate and resize integer arrays of rank 1

 Particles and Fields
 --------------------
-The primary computing objects used by LPM are the Lagrangian particles, defined in the particles module, and the fields, defined in the field module.
+The primary computing objects used by LPM are the Lagrangian particles, defined in the @ref Particles module, and the fields, defined in the @ref Field module.
-* @ref Particles provide the spatial discretization of a domain and have both physical and Lagrangian coordinates.
+* @ref Particles provide the spatial discretization of a domain and have both physical @f$( x(t), y(t), z(t) ) @f$ and Lagrangian coordinates @f$ ( x_0, y_0, z_0 ) @f$.
 * A @ref Field may be either a scalar or vector field defined on a set of particles; fields are used to store variables (e.g., vorticity, temperature, etc.) on a set of particles.